 In addition to conditions within the Restoration Area, a major factor that will affect Program success is the survival rate of fish leaving the Restoration Area.
-Currently, San Joaquin juvenile Chinook salmon survival rates through the Sacramento-San Joaquin Delta are estimated to be 5-7 percent (Table 8; BDCP 2013).
-Survival rates are expected to increase to 31-38 percent, but will take up to 40 years to attain (Table 8).
-The NOAA Recovery Plan (NOAA 2014) has set the survival objective for San Joaquin River spring-run Chinook salmon migrating through the Delta at 38 percent.
-For planning purposes, this Fisheries Framework document uses the survival objectives in Table 8.
-Although the BDCP process has been superseded, there are other processes and activities in the Delta that are anticipated to create improved Delta survival rates in the future.
-Attainment of the long-term Delta survival objectives is highly influenced by factors outside of the Restoration Area over which the Program has little or no control, such as total river flow, amount and timing of pumping operations for irrigation, and predator abundance.
+Currently, San Joaquin River juvenile Chinook salmon survival rates through the Sacramento-San Joaquin Delta are estimated to be 5-7 percent (BDCP 2013, NMFS 2017).
+Although the Bay Delta Conservation Plan process has been superseded, there are other processes and activities in the Delta that are anticipated to create improved Delta survival rates in the future.
+Attainment of the long-term Delta survival objectives is highly influenced by factors outside of the Restoration Area over which the Program has little or no control, such as total river flow, amount and timing of pumping operations for irrigation, predator abundance, and habitat restoration.
+It has been observed that juvenile survival can also be strongly influenced by water year types, where years with more water in the river generally have higher survival rates and years tending to have less water have lower survival rates (Perry et al. 2016).
+Although these effects will be monitored by the Program they cannot be controlled by the Program.